-If there is a locale with newer version available in the DSW Registry (and if configured), update available clickable badge may appear.
-Finally, we can use Import Locale and Create to Create Locale.
+If there is a locale with newer version available in the FAIR Wizard Registry (and if configured), update available clickable badge may appear.
+Finally, we can use Import to Import Locale and Create to Create Locale.

 Note: We support community of DSW translators by managing the repository ds-wizard/wizard-client-locales and service for translating using web browser localize.ds-wizard.org.